OSGeo/OSGeoLive-doc/doc/quickstart/virtualization_quickstart.rst

 Now bootup the VM by clicking the Start (green arrow) button.

+When you install the iso on the VM, the username must be set to "user"

+The user "user" is not a member of the "users" group on the OSGeoLive virtual machine.
+This prevents some tools from writing to its data directory and causes some software to fail to start.

+The solution is to fix the vmdk with the following one-time procedure:

+1. Start a terminal.
+2. Run "sudo adduser user users".
+3. Apply this change by starting a new desktop session: either restart the virtual machine or log out and log back in (username "user", password "user").

-Once the OSGeo system comes up, add yourself to the vboxsf group so that the shared folders (defined above) are accessible by running in a terminal window:
+Also once the OSGeo system comes up, add yourself to the vboxsf group so that the shared folders (defined above) are accessible by running in a terminal window:

 ``user@osgeolive:~$ sudo usermod -a -G vboxsf user``